Please note: This expert may not be available for every date of this program.

 Lunch: At the Exploratorium, we’ll have vouchers for food and a beverage.

 Afternoon: We’ll walk from the Exploratorium to Pier 33 and board the ferry to Alcatraz.
-Alcatraz — “The Rock” — has been a Civil War fortress, bird sanctuary, first lighthouse on the West Coast, birthplace of the American Indian Red Power movement, as well as the most infamous Federal penitentiary in the country.
-Upon arrival at the Alcatraz dock for our field trip, we will be greeted by a National Park Service ranger who will give a brief orientation, including information on any special activities available that day.
-The remainder of this field trip will be a self-guided exploration you can follow according to your own interests, at your own pace.
-National Park Service staff offer free programs to visitors throughout the day on topics such as escapes, military history, American Indian occupation, natural history, and more.
+Alcatraz — “The Rock” — has been a Civil War fortress, federal prison, bird sanctuary, first lighthouse on the West Coast, and birthplace of the American Indian Red Power movement, as well as the most infamous Federal penitentiary.
+Upon arrival at the Alcatraz dock for our field trip, we will be greeted by a National Park Service ranger who will give a brief orientation including information on any special activities available that day.
+The remainder of this field trip will be a self guided exploration you can follow according to your own interests, at your own pace.
+Park Service staff offer free programs to visitors throughout the day on topics such as escapes, military history, American Indian occupation, natural history, and more.
 There are numerous exhibits to see as well as a complimentary cell house audio tour covering the penitentiary era (1934-1963).
 At the conclusion of our field trip, we’ll return via the same route.
 Walk back to the hotel at your leisure (about 7/10ths of a mile), or take a taxi on your own if you prefer.

 Dinner: Hotel buffet.
 Share your favorite experiences with new Road Scholar friends.

-Evening: After dinner we'll be treated to a presentation by a local college baseball coach.
+Evening: For our last session together as a group, we’ll be joined by the coach of a local team for a presentation.
 Then say farewells and prepare for departure in the morning.

 Activity note: Hotel check-out is by 12:00 Noon.